Algeria

 The purpose of a non-compete clause is to restrict employees from engaging in any business activities within the same economic sector or directly competing with their former employer.
 Its intent is to protect the employer’s interests and prevent any potential harm that may arise from competition.

-Fixed Term Contacts for Qatar Employees
+Fixed Term Contracts for Qatar Employees

 If the parties involved in a fixed-term contract continue their employment relationship after the contract’s expiration without reaching a new agreement, it will be presumed that the contract has automatically been renewed for an indefinite period, maintaining the same terms and conditions as before.
 This assumption is made in the absence of any explicit agreement stating otherwise between the parties.